-- The target is designed to be used at depths of up to 600 metres, and in currents up to 2.5 knots, with safe deployment up to a Sea State 4.
+- Replicating the submarine’s escape hatch, the target is designed to be used at depths of up to 600 metres, and in currents up to 2.5 knots, with safe deployment up to a Sea State 4.

 - The Target Disk angle is adjustable from 0° horizontal to 40°.

 - The Mating Target can be disassembled and stored in a standard 20ft shipping container with the leg extensions and lifting beams removed.